arlac77/aggregate-async-iterator/README.md

 # aggregate-async-iterator

-Aggregates several async iterators into one
+Aggregates several async iterators into one (zip)

 # usage